robtimus/obfuscation-json/README.md

 ## Producing valid JSON

 If string values are obfuscated, the obfuscated value remains quoted.
 For other values, the obfuscated values are not quoted.
-This could lead to invalid JSON:
+This could lead to invalid JSON.
+For instance:

     {
       "boolean": ***